 To respond appropriately to events that may greatly affect the corporate activities of the Company, the Risk Management Guidelines were defined, containing categories of specific types of risk that may occur, and a controlling division and emergency contact structure are maintained.

-During the fiscal year under review, the Company focused on establishing an integrated risk management framework to enhance risk management efforts during regular operations.
-Denka Group Risk Management Committee and other relevant meetings were held periodically and as required, with reports submitted to the Board of Directors.
-Additionally, the Company conducted contingency response drills for executive officers, simulating scenarios such as an earthquake directly beneath the Tokyo metropolitan area.
+During the fiscal year under review, the Company continued to engage in establishing an integrated risk management framework to enhance risk management efforts during regular operations.
+Denka Group Risk Management Committee and other relevant meetings were held periodically as required.
+In order to address identified priority risks, the Company strengthened the initial response to cyberattacks, reviewed business continuity plans, and implemented the physical security assessment for business sites and plants.